edsu/diary/README.md

 ---

+## 4/20/2023

+Dear Diary,

+Today I find myself quite *disembarrassed* by a rather bizarre instance that unfolded at the local *trolly* station.
+As I approached the *Neumann* Lane, I noticed lofty *clippings* of greenery hanging over the bench in a *convexed* fashion, like a protective umbrella amidst the dreary grey *downcome* of the city.
+I couldn't *possibly* fathom why anyone would carry out such an odd act of *slanndering* - maligning the *distinctiveness* of the otherwise harmonious and picturesque spot.

+As the *trolly* rolled in, I happened to cross paths with *Ewen*, a fellow artist from the area, who is known for meticulously collecting various *etceteras* for his striking sculptures.
+He shared his latest masterpiece, an extraordinary collection of materials *telescoped* with intricate detail, which he passionately referred to as "*ough* *féconde* reminiscences".

+As we were about to part ways, he slipped a note into my hand with a sly grin, instructing me to pay him a small fee of *L200* in exchange for a bundle of his latest mysterious zenith of *vizits*.
+With a *flit* of whim, I too chuckled and indulged in the strange encounter that life had presented to me.
+And thus, my otherwise mundane day was filled with unexpected quirks.

 ## 4/19/2023

 It was quite a day at the *Spindelston* *Seating* Lounge - one that I won't forget anytime soon.
 I was drinking my morning coffee and gently *awaken*ed by the *forceful* conversation coming from the table behind me.
 The lively group spoke *bountifully* about seemingly everything - from the recent shift in the *westwardly* wind patterns to the peculiar eating habits of seagulls.
 Their conversation, animated as it was, seemed *indicative* of an *othersome* sort of gathering; perhaps secretive intellectuals or members of an exclusive society.